 For those living with the dual effects of traumatic brain injury and PTSD, the combination can be overpowering.

-PTSD can not only severely impact a person’s mental and emotional health, it makes it much harder to take the right approach to traumatic brain injury rehabilitation.
+PTSD cannot only severely impact a person’s mental and emotional health, but it also makes it much harder to take the right approach to traumatic brain injury rehabilitation.

 This is why it’s so important to address any signs of PTSD early on in your recovery.
 However, it’s sometimes hard to differentiate the symptoms of TBI from PTSD, because the two often feed off each other.